tanbiralam/whatsapp-bot/README.md

 The awesome thing about this project is **you can run it on your own computer for free!**

-The **free tiers** from Groq, ElevenLabs, Qdrant Cloud, and Together AI are more than enough to get you going.
+The **free tiers** from Groq and Qdrant Cloud are more than enough to get you going.

 If you want to try it out on Google Cloud Run, you can get a free account and get $300 in free credits.
 Even if you've already used up your free credits, Cloud Run is super cheap - so it will take just a buck or two for your experiments.